tfursten/SI-cpp/README.md

 ======
 Self-Incompatibility Simulation (c++ version)

-A spatially explicit individual-based model of diploid plant population that reproduce according to five different models of self-incompatibility.
+A spatially explicit individual-based model of a diploid plant population that reproduces according to five different models of self-incompatibility.

 Author
 ------